robinsmidsrod/ams-han-decoder/README.md

 Requires `JSON` CPAN module to work.
 Install dependencies using your system package manager or favorite CPAN client.
-If you're using a Debian-based system, it is usually enough to `apt-get install libjson-perl`.
+If you're using a Debian-based system, it is usually enough to `apt-get install libjson-perl libwww-perl`.

 If you're using a custom Perl environment or another installation method, you can either use `cpanm --installdeps .` to install the dependencies where